2022 Dripping Springs ISD School Board Candidate Survey

 Our School Board is intended to serve the best interests of all voters and taxpayers in this community, not just personal agendas and special interests—and being transparent with voters about where one stands on all the top issues of concern is the first step in that, as well as a clear indication that a candidate is seeking to represent, not rule.

-Disappointingly, multi-term incumbents Shannon O'Connor and Mary Jane Hetrick, who have both held office for six (6) years and are seeking to extend their tenure to nine (9) years, did not submit responses to this Survey—just like they have failed to be responsive to so much of our and our supporters' repeated outreach and advocacy since our 2018 founding.
+Disappointingly, incumbent Joanna Day did not submit responses to this Survey—just like she has failed to be responsive to so much of our and our supporters' repeated outreach and advocacy since her 2019 election.
 Unfortunately, doing so is not only failing to be accountable to one's constituents, but also presents an air of entitlement.
 Challenger Thaddeus Fortenberry also failed to submit any answers to our Survey.
+This is now TWO elections in which each candidate has failed to respond to our annual survey (2019 and 2021, respectively).

-However, due to DSISD's plurality at-large election format, we have an obligation to identify and recommend the three candidates whose responses best align with our mission of greater transparency, increased accountability, and bringing fiscal responsibility back to the DSISD School Board.
+Please note that due to DSISD's plurality at-large election format, we have an obligation to identify and recommend the two candidates whose responses best align with our mission of greater transparency, increased accountability, and bringing fiscal responsibility back to the DSISD School Board.

-To that end and again: we endorse Tricia Quintero, Stephanie Holtzendorf, and Stefani Reinold for DSISD School Board this May!
+To that end and again: we endorse Tricia Quintero and conditionally support Olivia Barnard for DSISD School Board this May!

 Survey topics for Part 2 - Short Answers are also listed below, and you can click any topic to go directly to that section, without scrolling through.